jason-c-daniels/Jcd.RichEnumerations/docs/user/index.md

 Yet the underlying implementation of the integral `enum` in C# allows casting an integer to any `enum`.
 This is in violation of the concept of a _closed set._

+**NB: This behavior can be overridden by providing your own conversion operators on your `RichEnum` derived types.**

 ### Downsides to Rich Enumerations

 1. They are **not** constants and cannot be used where constants are required.
-   (e.g. switch expressions and case statements can't use them)
+   (e.g. switch expressions and case statements can't use them) It's this aspect that allows you to use non-constant values when initializing the instances, powerful but at a cost.

-2. If, for some reason, you need to reference one RichEnum instance when creating another you must define the referenced one first.
-Doing this can prove tricky, depending on the relationships involved.
+2. If, for some reason, you need to reference one `RichEnum` value when creating another you must define the referenced one first.
+Depending on the relationships involved, this can prove tricky.
 This is not true of regular enums.
    However, you should reconsider your approach to try and eliminate such interdependencies, before going down this path.

-3. They're slower.
-While I've taken great pains to keep this library as performant as possible comparing values will still require a property access, which adds nanoseconds to each comparison.
+3. They're slower than raw enums.
+While I've taken great pains to keep this library as performant as possible comparing values will still require a property access, which adds at least one CPU cycle to each comparison.
    These add up over time, especially in tight loops.
 If your application is highly performance sensitive (e.g. near realtime and/or bulk data processing of millions of records per second) rich enumerations **may** consume more CPU time than wanted.
+If you suspect using these has become a hot-path, run performance profiling to be sure.
+Then adjust your code as necessary to your needs.

+4. Serialization and deserialization takes extra effort and code.
+Out of the box, these will not deserialize correctly.
+   You have to use your own hooks (or ones I'll provide later) to correctly serialize and deserialize these.

 ## When Should I Consider Using Rich Enumerations?

-The uselessly obvious "when the benefits outweigh the downsides."
+The unilluminatingly obvious answer is "when the benefits outweigh the downsides."
 But how do you know when that's the case?
-This section will guide you through some examples of times to seriously consider using _rich enumerations_ over the built-in C# `enum`.
+This section will guide you through a couple examples of when to seriously consider using _rich enumerations_ over the built-in C# `enum`.
+These are based on coding practices I've encountered numerous times.

 ### Use Case 1: When you're attaching metadata to the individual values in an `enum`